San Marcos Assault Family Violence Lawyer | Assault Family Member

 - If the person charged does not have a previous "affirmative finding of family violence" on their record.

-- If the assault caused pain or injury that is not considered serious.
+- If the assault caused pain or the State does not consider the injury serious.

-The penalties for a misdemeanor assault family violence case will vary from case to case.
-The court will looks at prior convictions and probation or parole history.
+The penalties for a misdemeanor charge will vary.
+The court will look at prior convictions and probation or parole history.
 Some of the penalties that may be attached to a misdemeanor charge include: